CornerstoneLabs/semantic-logging/README.md

     npm install cornerstonelabs-semantic-logging --save

+Import it:

+    var semanticLogging = require("cornerstonelabs-semantic-logging");

+The interesting class is `semanticLogging.SemanticLogger`.

+You have five decorators/attributes to define the log level:

+    semanticLogging.debug, semanticLogging.verbose, semanticLogging.info, semanticLogging.warn, semanticLogging.error

 Subclass `SemanticLogger` and add functions for each log message.

 Decorate the functions with the log level.
 The following log levels are supported: